innolitics/rdm/rdm/base/software_plan.md

 {% if system.auditor_notes %}[This section fulfills 62304:5.1.8]{% endif %}

-- The Software Requirements Specification (or SRS) describes what the software needs to accomplish.
-It is largely written by the Project Lead during the Requirements Analysis activity, and is reviewed by the Project Lead during the Release activity.
-Software developers may clarify and extend the document slightly during the Unit Implementation and Design activity.
+The **Software Requirements Specification** (or **SRS**) describes what the software needs to accomplish.
+It is largely written by the project lead during the [Requirements Analysis Activity](#requirements-analysis), and is reviewed by the project lead during the [Release Activity](#release).
+Software developers may clarify and extend the document slightly during the [Unit Implementation and Testing Activity](#unit-implementation-and-testing).

-- The Software Design Specification (or SDS) describes how the software accomplishes what the SRS requires.
-A significant portion is written by the Project Lead during the Architectural Design activity, but many details and specifics are added by Software Developers during the Unit Implementation and Design activity.
-It is reviewed for consistency by the Project Lead during the Release activity.
+The **Software Design Specification** (or **SDS**) describes how the software accomplishes what the SRS requires.
+A significant portion is written by the project lead during the [Architectural Design Activity](#architectual-design), but many details and specifics are added by software developers during the [Unit Implementation and Testing Activity](#unit-implementation-and-testing).
+It is reviewed for consistency by the project lead during the [Release Activity](#release).

-- The Revision History is a listing of changes that have been made during a release; it is slowly built up by software developers during the Implementation and Design activity.
-It is reviewed by the Project Lead during the Release activity.
+The **Release History** includes a list of change requests and problem reports addressed within a release.
+It also includes a record of the implemented changes and their verification and a list of known anomalies.
+The content of the document is slowly built up by software developers during the [Unit Implementation and Testing Activity](#unit-implementation-and-testing).
+The project lead completes the document and verifies it during the [Release Activity](#release).

-- The Known Anomalies is a list of outstanding issues with the software, and why we do not need to address them.
-The document is generated from outstanding problem requests, which are written and verified during the Problem Report Preparation activity.
-It is reviewed by the Project Lead during the Release activity.
-- The Level of Concern document is written by the Project Lead, in conjunction with the manufacturer, up front.
-Its purpose is to help guide the Risk Analysis and inform the FDA.
-It may be updated as part of Risk Analysis.
-It is reviewed by the Project Lead during the Release activity.
+The **Level of Concern** document is written by the project lead, in conjunction with the manufacturer, up front.
+Its purpose is to help guide the risk analysis and inform the FDA.
+It may be updated as part of [Risk Assessment Activity](#risk-assessment).
+It is reviewed by the project lead during the [Release Activity](#release).

 {% endblock %}
 {%- block project_details %}{% endblock %}